Vector Database SDK π

 If batch insertion is used, do not apply other custom multithreading (e.g., std::thread in C++) or use OpenMP.

-After building an index, you can search for the top-k nearest neighbors.
-We will create a Query object for it.
+After building an index, you can search for the top-k nearest neighbors by creating a Query object.

 fluffy::Query query;